 The true rookie card of Jackie Robinson is the 1948 Leaf card (#79).
 The man who broke the color barrier in major league baseball is one of the true heroes of his time.
 His legacy is never forgotten and his cards are highly desirable.

-The Robinson card is truly a classic, yet is not truly scarce compared to other short-printed issues in the set (Satchel Paige is one example).
+The Robinson card is truly a classic, yet it is not truly scarce compared to other short-printed issues in the set (Satchel Paige is one example).

-There are over 1000 cards that have been graded by PSA, yet only 50 or so cards that have been graded 8 or higher.
-A PSA 9 is estimated to be worth over $350K, however, collectors can find lower graded versions of the card for close to $1000.
+There are over 1000 cards that have been graded by PSA, yet only 50 or so have been graded 8 or higher.

 21. 1948 Leaf - Satchel Paige #8